DeFi-Coder-News-Letter/StormSurge-veil-sample-tradebot/README.md

-# 🤖 Sample StormSurance Veil Tradebot 🌀🌀🌀
+# 🤖 Sample StormSurge Veil Tradebot 🌀🌀🌀
 A sample tradebot for market making on [Veil](https://veil.co).

 >⚠️ Disclaimer: This tradebot is for demonstration purposes only.
 We do not recommend running it in production without changing the trade logic.
 These strategies are intentionally naive for educational purposes.